martinsson03/EndUrBias/frontend/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Troubleshooting
+### Turbopack error
+If you get a Turbopack error make sure that the file path to the project doesn't contain any swedish letters since Turbopack only works with the english alphabet.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: